 - Landing pages

 Google Ads, unlike ads on social media, are triggered by keywords rather than showing to select targets.
 However, Google does offer some options for targeted advertising to supplement your keyword strategy.

 Search engine optimization (SEO) used to be the purview of coders.
 Today, it’s more a function of content marketing, which we’ll talk about in a minute.

 As mentioned in the infographic below, 70% of clicks to a website are organic, on average.
-For my website, more like 80+% of visits are triggered by an organic search.
+For my website, more than 80+% of visits are triggered by an organic search.
 That means your website link must show up near the top in a user’s keyword search.
-Once you get beyond the first page, few users will click on a link.
+Once you get beyond the first page, a few users will click on a link.
 Think about this using your own behavior when searching and you’ll know this is right.

 Notice below, that search is still the major tool consumers use when shopping for something online.

 That means you need to spend time and money to make sure your content appears near the top when consumers search for something online.
 That means getting several things right, including:

 - Producing valuable content on a consistent basis (more on this below)